mpieva/mapAD/Readme.md

 ## Usage

 The subprograms `mapad index` and `mapad map` will index the reference and map reads to it, respectively.
-Adding ` --help` will print a list of available and required command line options.
+Adding the ` --help` flag will print a list of available and required command line options.

 ### Indexing Reference Genomes